smart-test-ti/SoloX/README.md

 ## Run locally
 ### default
->the startup port defaults to 5000.
+>the startup host and port defaults to 0.0.0.0 and 5000.

 ```
    python3 -m solox